 Lakefront Festival of Art

 After fifty-eight years—having continued through pounding rain and scorching sun, straight-line winds and punishing heat—Lakefront Festival of Art has seen it all.
-Though we will not be celebrating the festival this year in person, we are bringing you a few new online features and highlights.
-Shop and support the 2020 LFOA artists, watch behind-the-scenes videos, and browse many other festival-inspired activities below.
+Though we will not be celebrating the festival this year in person, we are sharing online features and highlights.
+Shop and support the 2020-21 LFOA artists, watch behind-the-scenes videos, and browse many other festival-inspired activities below.

 Virtual Artist Booths